Becoming A Tattoo Artist

 Some Natural Talent Is Needed

 There’s a certain amount of raw talent and artistic flair involved.
-You can get all the training you want, no one is going to want you to tattoo them if it looks like a nine-year-old drew the designs.
+You can get all the training you want, but no one is going to want you to tattoo them if it looks like a nine-year-old drew the designs.

 Now, that doesn’t mean that just because you’re acing art class, you’re ready to start inking people.
 Tattooing skin with a needle is a completely different experience than painting a canvas or rubbing charcoal on sketch paper.
 You’ll need practice no matter how good your design skills are.

 A steady hand also makes a huge difference.
 There are no erasers when it comes to tattooing (okay, fine, there are laser treatments, but try telling your client they need to undergo laser tattoo removal because you screwed it up).
-You can cover up small errors, but for the most part you just get one chance.
+You can cover up small errors, but for the most part, you only get one chance.
 If you’re the kind of person who might slip up and need a second draft, then you either need a lot more practice or to find a different line of work.

 Take Care of Your Body